Start here

 Common symptoms

-• The founder keeps becoming the answer hub for routine questions.
+• You keep becoming the answer hub for routine questions.

 • New hires take too long to become steady and independent.